History of Dawlish Gardens Trust

 Whilst this model was successful the Trust became aware that to meet the changing client requirements they would need to focus on providing basic education and Life Skills.
 Using a timely donation they were able to purchase the current seven acre site in Port Road, Dawlish and commenced developing the required infrastructure.

-We have an extensive and well developed site with buildings developed for specific needs.
+We have an extensive and well developed site with buildings developed for specific needs and services.
 Our staff have been selected for the skills they bring to add to the quality of delivery for the Attendees.

-DGT is now recognised by the local Social Services as the main provider of this sort of activity in South Devon.
+DGT is now recognised by local Social Services and Councils as the main provider of this sort of activity in South Devon.